Coming Soon 👀 At the beginning of April, you’ll be

 We DVR most shows and enjoy fast forwarding through the commercials.
 Commercials during a live show get muted.
 I remember reading once the mute button was subjected to legal challenges by the advertisers.
 Never fully understood the argument against the mute button other than the advertisers wanted to make sure you were bombarded with product pitches.

-julie.mason1 Premium Member over 1 year ago
+julie.mason1 Premium Member about 2 years ago

 At our home we just put a bookmark in our entertainment, let out the dog and sit back down to read more.